 In addition, BBI-03 may target innate immune responses through induction of alternative splicing of MyD88 into its short form MyD88s, thereby inhibiting IRAK4-related signaling pathways.
 This results in significant reduction of cytokines and chemokines including pro-inflammatory IL-6.

-BBI-03 has demonstrated efficacy in several preclinical in vivo models of atopic dermatitis and psoriasis and is currently undergoing formulation development for further preclinical assessment.
+BBI-03 has demonstrated efficacy in several preclinical in vivo models of atopic dermatitis and psoriasis and and is currently in the preclinical formulation development stage.